microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgIdentityGovernanceAppConsentRequest.md

 ### -PendingScopes
 A list of pending scopes waiting for approval.
-This is empty if the consentType is Static.
 Required.
 To construct, please use Get-Help -Online and see NOTES section for PENDINGSCOPES properties and create a hash table.